Concepts unveiled for upgrade project on Mandan's Sunset Drive

 The Bismarck-Mandan Metropolitan Planning Organization has unveiled a study on upgrades to Mandan's Sunset Drive, a major north-south corridor on the west side of the city.

 The study is focused on potential traffic and safety improvements on Sunset Drive from Division Street to 38th Street.
-Officials held a public meeting on it Thursday night.
+Officials held a public meeting on March 9.

 The corridor has been divided into three segments: the interchange, the north segment that spans from Old Red Trail to 31st Street Northwest, and the south segment from Division Street to Boundary Street.